-Let’s say that you plan to retire within the next few years and move permanently to somewhere warmer in Europe.
+Let’s say that you plan to retire within the next few years and move permanently overseas.
 You may have concerns about whether you can afford your preferred lifestyle without having to sell existing assets.
+You may not want to have to downsize your home, for instance, as you would like this to eventually pass on to your family.
 Perhaps you have a business to sell and are unsure how best to convert your years of hard work into a retirement nest egg.
 Then there are the complex residence and tax implications of living in a different country.

-Regular reviews allow you to adapt your strategy to suit your changing circumstances and goals, such as incorporating new family members, addressing health issues or relocating.
-Retirement planning enables you to keep up with the ever-changing tax and pensions landscape, including new opportunities that could work in your favour.
+Regular reviews allow you to adapt your strategy to suit your changing circumstances and goals, such as incorporating new family members, addressing health issues, or relocating.
+It enables you to keep up with the ever-changing tax and pensions landscape, including new opportunities that could work in your favour.

 Your pension options

 Pensions are usually the foundation of retirement, so deciding what to do here may be one of life’s most important financial decisions.
-Pensions are complex, and with so much choice available, you must take great care.
+Pensions are complex anyway, but with greater freedom and choice than ever, not to mention an increase in sophisticated pension scams, you must take great care.

-You might benefit from consolidating several UK pensions into one to provide a coherent, more cost-effective investment platform for your retirement income, but first, establish what would be the most tax-efficient approach for your country of residence.
-Receiving pension income in sterling also exposes you to conversion costs and exchange rate risk.
+You might benefit from consolidating several UK pensions into one to provide a coherent, more cost-effective investment platform for your retirement income.
+However, this may not be the most tax-efficient approach if you live abroad.
+By receiving pension income in sterling, you would also be exposed to conversion costs and exchange rate risk.

-If you plan to retire abroad, review your retirement strategy early.
-You need to consider your residence status and cross-border tax implications and adapt your estate planning to suit the different succession rules many other countries have.
+If moving permanently abroad is on the cards, it is especially important to review your retirement strategy early.
+Not only will you need to consider your residence status and cross-border tax implications in a post-Brexit world, but you’ll also need to adapt your estate planning to suit the different succession rules of whichever country you choose.

-Careful planning is the key to minimising taxation and maximising the available opportunities so you can enjoy your dream retirement for as long as you need.
+In any case, careful planning is the key to minimising taxation and maximising the available opportunities so that you can enjoy the retirement you want for as long as you need.
 For the best results, take specialist, cross-border advice from Blevins Franks.